pwighton/bids-specification/src/derivatives/atlas.md

 })
 }}

-If the pipeline generates two different atlases for at least one template space in the output, then [`atlas-<label>`](../glossary.md#atlas-entities) is REQUIRED for disambiguation.
 For example, let's imagine the PS13 atlas is revised in 2034, and based on the original pipeline and data, it generates now a new manual segmentation in the `MNI152Lin` space with some new regions defined.